zhengchen1999/NTIRE2025_RealWorld_Face_Restoration/README.md

     CUDA_VISIBLE_DEVICES=0 python test.py --valid_dir [path to val data dir] --test_dir [path to test data dir] --save_dir [path to your save dir] --model_id 0
     ```
     - You can use either `--valid_dir`, or `--test_dir`, or both of them.
 Be sure the change the directories `--valid_dir`/`--test_dir` and `--save_dir`.
-    - We provide a baseline (team00): CodeFormer (default).
-Switch models (default is CodeFormer) through commenting the code in [test.py](./test.py#L19).
-Caution: You should download the pretrained model with the link in `model_zoo/team00_CodeFormer/team00_CodeFormer.txt` (or from [CodeFormer official codebase](https://github.com/sczhou/CodeFormer)), and put the files in following structure:
+    - Switch models (default is CodeFormer) through commenting the code in [test.py](./test.py#L19).
+Caution: You should download the pretrained model from the link in the `model_zoo/**/*.txt`, and put the files in following structure (take CodeFormer as an example):
       ```
       model_zoo
       └── team00_CodeFormer